A Photographer’s Perspective on Pinterest & Shot Lists

 Another exception would be a Family Shot List.
 While we don’t need an overall shot list of every photo you’d like on your wedding day, it is helpful for us to have a bulleted list of each grouping of family members you’d like us to capture during Family Portraits.
 (Since we don’t know all of your family members’ names, it helps us be more efficient and organized to be able to call everyone by their name when gathering & arranging the groupings.)

 • Send me your Pinterest board so I can take a look at it as a whole – this allows me to look for any recurring themes.
-I might notice that all of the poses you like involve twirling, spinning, walking, etc. which lets me know that you’re drawn to a posing style that involves movement.
+I might notice that all of the poses you like involve twirling, spinning, walking, etc, which lets me know that you’re drawn to a posing style that involves movement.
 Or maybe I’ll notice that all of the photos you like were taken in soft, diffused lighting with a wide aperture and shallow depth of field.
-So much simpler!
-This way, you can rest assured that I understand what you’re going for while still leaving tons of room for flexibilitycreativity, and artistic freedom.
+I love getting an idea of what kind of vibe you’re drawn to!
+This way, you can rest assured that I understand what you’re going for while still leaving lots of room for flexibility, creativity, and artistic freedom.

-• If you have any specific shots you’d really like to try to emulate, you’re welcome to send those my way.
+• If you have a handful of special requests or specific shots you’d really like to try to emulate, you’re welcome to send those my way.
 Try to limit these to less than 5.
-Here’s why: if we spend all of our mental energy trying to remember to get those shots and lots of time (your most valuable resource on a wedding day!) & effort trying to recreate those exact photos, there will hardly be any resources left over to capture all the natural, genuine, unique moments that are bound to happen on your wedding day (the ones that actually matter!).
+Here’s why: If we spend all of our mental energy trying to remember to get those shots and lots of time (the most valuable resource on your wedding day!) and effort trying to recreate those exact photos, there will hardly be any resources left over to capture all of the natural, genuine, unique moments that are bound to happen on your wedding day (the ones that actually mean the most!).

 It takes 5+ minutes to recreate a posed shot.
 It only takes 1/200th of a second to capture a genuine, candid moment.

-In my 9+ years of experience, I can confidently & honestly say that those truly candid, photojournalistic, “couldn’t have been planned even if we tried” moments are honestly the photos that end up being my couples’ favorites.
+In my 12+ years of experience, I can confidently and honestly say that those truly candid, photojournalistic, “couldn’t have been planned even if we tried” moments are honestly the photos that end up being my couples’ favorites.

-FUN FACT: My own sister (who’s also very Type A), sent me a giant shot list for her wedding, and since she’s my sister, I decided to oblige and recreate as many of the photos as possible.
-Ironically, NONE of her favorite photos (the ones that she ended up choosing as her album cover, profile photo, Instagram photos, and canvas prints) were the photos that were on her shot list.
+FUN FACT: My own sister (who’s also very Type A), sent me a giant shot list for her wedding, and since she’s my sister, I decided to oblige and re-create as many of the photos as possible.
+Ironically, none of her favorite photos (the ones that she ended up choosing for her album, profile photo, Instagram photos, and canvas prints) were the photos that were on her shot list.
 All of her favorite photos were from real, unplanned, genuine moments.
 She’s now the biggest opponent of shot lists!

-So many factors come together to create a photograph: lighting, location, subject, background, even the temperature, the wind, the season, the humidity in the air, and the time of day have an effect on the outcome of a photograph.
-Even if we spent ten minutes trying to recreate one photo, it’s impossible to recreate exactly the same conditions that were present in a photo you see on Pinterest.
+So many factors come together to create a photograph: lighting, location, subject, background… even the temperature, the wind, the season, the humidity in the air, and the time of day have an effect on the outcome of a photograph.
+Even if we spent ten minutes trying to re-create one photo, it’s impossible to re-create exactly the same conditions that were present in a photo you saw on Pinterest.
+Ask yourself this question:

 Ask yourself this question: